SalvatoreRa/tutorial/artificial intelligence/FAQ.md

 ![transformer modification in SLMs](https://github.com/SalvatoreRa/tutorial/blob/main/images/transformer_block.png?raw=true) *The architecture modification of the SLM, highlighting 6 configurations: attention type, FFN type, FFN ratio, FFN activation, vocabulary size, and normalization type. from [here](https://arxiv.org/pdf/2409.15790)*

-The attention mechanism has been modified since its first appearance, and today we can see four types of attention mechanism:
+The attention mechanism has been modified since its first appearance, and today we can see four types of attention mechanisms:
 * **Multi-Head Attention (MHA)** or the original version, where we have different attention heads.
 * **Multi-Query Attention (MQA)** is a simplified version of MHA where queries are shared across all heads (single key and value, but we have different key and value projections due to different queries).
 This reduces both complexity and time.
-* **Group-Query Attention (GQA)** Similar to MQA we have queries are shared across all heads but we have separate key and value (heads are grouped, so one key/value for some of the heads).
+* **Group-Query Attention (GQA)** Similar to MQA we have queries that are shared across all heads but we have separate keys and values (heads are grouped, so one key/value for some of the heads).
 This system tries to reduce complexity while balancing the expressiveness of the model (effectiveness and diversity).
 * **Multi-Head Latent Attention (MLA)** low-rank key-value joint compression to reduce the complexity of the attention mechanism.
 In other words, there is a projection step before the calculation of MHA.

 ![The type of self-attention in SLMs](https://github.com/SalvatoreRa/tutorial/blob/main/images/attention_mechanism_SLM_modification.png?raw=true) *. from [here](https://arxiv.org/pdf/2409.15790)*